buda-base/editserv/Editing_Service_Use_Cases.md

         the patch payload
 ```

 - ES creates an RDFPatchLog containing the patch and saves it in a patch log store, applies the patch after checking that the supplied resource ID, `theID`, is not in use with responses as above.
-ES will also need to add `adm:GetInfo` for the new resource.
+ES will also need to add `adm:GitInfo` for the new resource.

 ### Create a resource referring to an existing resource